ppmaungdevv/ppmaungdevv/README.md

 - 👋  Hi, I’m Pyae Phyo Maung
 - 👀  I’m interested in Web Development and iOS Development
-- 🌱 I’m currently learning Web Development with Serverless Architecture on AWS Services (such as lambda, dynamo db, S3, cognito, etc.)
+- 🌱  I’m currently learning and working on Web Development with Serverless Architecture on AWS Services (such as lambda, dynamo db, S3, cognito, etc.)
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->